Suryandu18/AgriGPT/mobile_app/backend/ai_models/docs/images/README.md

-This folder cotains the Images
+This folder stores diagrams, UI screenshots, and system architecture images for the AgriGPT project.